pow123/Getting-Started-Git/_episodes/03-create.md

 >
 > > ## Solution
 > >
-> > Open note.txt, add text, save and close.
+> > Open `notes.txt`, add the text, save and close.
 (Or, from the command line, type `open -t notes.txt` to open it in BBEdit.
 > > When we run git status now, it tells us that a file it already knows about has been modified.
-You can also see your new additions to note.txt with `cat`:
+You can also see your new additions to `notes.txt` with `cat`:
 > > ~~~
 > > $ cat notes.txt
 > > Chapter 1 notes